 Bad Breath and Stained Teeth

-Besides the more serious risks of oral cancer and gum disease, according to the American Dental Association (ADA) Mouth Healthy site, smoking can also affect your sense of taste and smell and delay your recovery after a tooth extraction or other dental procedure.
+Besides the more serious risks of oral cancer and gum disease, smoking can also affect your sense of taste and smell and delay your recovery after a tooth extraction or other dental procedure.
 In addition, the tar from cigarette smoke stains your teeth, causes bad breath and can discolor your tongue.
 The only way to remove these stains is with a professional cleaning in the dentist's office.

 Keeping Up with Home Care